 While many people choose to start money challenges at the beginning of a new calendar year (because hey, saving more money is always a great new year’s resolution!), you can start this savings challenge literally any week you want!
 All that matters is that you chose a week, and make your plan based on that.

 2. Use a separate bank account for your savings from this challenge.

-I highly encourage people to put the money they are saving in the 52 week savings challenge into a completely separate bank account.
+I highly encourage people to put the money they are saving in the 52-week challenge into a completely separate bank account.
 When you add this money into a checking or savings account you regularly utilize, it’s hard to see your nest egg grow.
 It’s also way too easy to dip into it when you don’t truly need to.

 Don’t fall into that trap!
 Establish a separate savings account specifically for the challenge and see it grow.
 There are some great high-interest savings account options online (also called a high-yield savings account), or you can open a new savings account at most banks and credit unions!
 Online banking makes it so easy to open one.
 A money market account can also be an option.